 EarthCARE

 Solar radiation drives atmospheric circulation and hence weather and climate.
 Accurate knowledge about solar and terrestrial radiation and their interaction with clouds, aerosol particles, and trace gases is therefore required for the determination of the Earth’s radiation budget that controls climate.
-The EarthCARE satellite mission, to be launched by ESA in May 2024, is expected to provide new insights into aerosol-cloud-radiation interactions thanks to simultaneous active and passive observations of the Earth’s atmosphere.
+The EarthCARE satellite mission, launched by ESA in May 2024, provides new insights into aerosol-cloud-radiation interactions thanks to simultaneous active and passive observations of the Earth’s atmosphere.

 EarthCARE and its four instruments ATLID, CPR, MSI, und BBR